St Mary with St Alban

 St Mary with St Alban is the Church of England parish church of Teddington in the London Borough of Richmond upon Thames.
 It comprises the church of St Mary (Teddington's old parish church) and the former church of St Alban nearby.
-The vicar is the Reverend Joe Moffatt.
+The vicar is the Reverend David Cloake.

 The church building, which has been Grade II* listed since 1952, is located on Ferry Road in Teddington, opposite the former St Alban's Church, which is now an arts centre.
 The oldest parts of the building date from the 16th century.

 The church's most famous vicar was the Reverend Stephen Hales, a scientist whose legacy is the nearby National Physical Laboratory; he is buried next to the church's tower.